-The Archaic period in the northern Southwest (5500 B.C.-A.D.
+The Archaic period in the northern Southwest (5500 B.C. to A.D.
 400) is generally referred to as the Oshara tradition (Irwin-Williams 1973).
-This period is characterized by distinctive projectile points and lithic artifact scatters that may include grinding implements and fire-cracked rock but that lack ceramics.
-Archaic subsistence adaptations are based on a highly mobile broad-based economy characterized by a combination of seasonally scheduled hunting and gathering activities (Banks and Del Bene n.d.:23-24; Post 1987:7).
+This period is characterized by distinctive projectile points, and lithic artifact scatters that may include grinding implements and fire-cracked rock but which lack ceramics.
+Archaic subsistence adaptations are based on a highly mobile broadbased economy characterized by a combination of seasonally scheduled hunting and gathering activities (Banks and Del Bene n.d.:23-24; Post 1987:7).

-The Oshara tradition is divided into five phases: Jay (5500-4800 B.C.), Bajada (4800-3200 B.C.), San Jose (3200-1800 B.C.), En Medio (1800 B.C.-800 B.C.), and the Armijo (800 B.C.-A.D.
+The Oshara tradition is divided into five phases: Jay (5500 to 4800 B.C.), Bajada (4800 to 3200 B.C.), San Jose (3200 to 1800 B.C.), En Medio (1800 to 800 B.C.), and Armijo (800 B.C. to A.D.
 400) (Irwin-Williams 1973).
-The first four phases are nonagricultural, with a hypothesized increasing dependence on gathered plants, as evidenced by increased numbers of grinding implements.
-The cultivation of maize as a primary food source occurs during the Armijo phase.
-However, subsistence continues to be based on hunting and gathering.
+The first four phases are nonagricultural, and an increasing dependence on gathered plants has been hypothesized, as evidenced by increased numbers of grinding implements.
+The cultivation of maize as a primary food source occurs during the Armijo phase, but subsistence continues to be based on hunting and gathering.
 Relatively few Archaic sites are known to exist in the peripheral areas of the San Juan Basin, including the project area (Cordell 1982).

-Cultural manifestations known as Basketmaker II further north are usually described in western New Mexico (including the project area) and eastern Arizona as Late Archaic with the addition of corn usage (Wilson and Blinman 1991).
-This form of cultural development appears to occur first in the elevated perimeter of the San Juan Basin, including the project area (Stuart 1981:157).
+Cultural manifestations known further north as Basketmaker II are usually described in western New Mexico (including the project area) and eastern Arizona as Late Archaic with the addition of corn cultivation (Wilson and Blinman 1994).
+This form of cultural development appears to occur first in the elevated perimeter of the San Juan Basin, including the project area (Stuart 1982:157).